Maui > Transportation > Auto Rentals

 Best Hawaii Car Rental

-Through their regularly updated database, you'll be given the lowest rate from these companies.
-This alleviates the work of cross checking all of the different car agencies.
-On top of this convenience, you'll find many of the cars rent for less than you'd find them on the actual big company websites.
+Through their regularly updated database, you’ll be given the lowest rate from these companies.
+This alleviates the work of cross-checking all of the different car agencies.
+On top of this convenience, you’ll find many of the cars are rented for less than you’d find them on the actual big company websites.

 • When renting online, there are no pre-payments or cancellation fees.
 All of the cars come with unlimited mileage, air-conditioning, a CD player, and automatic transmissions.

 • Hawaii Drive-O has contracts with car rental agencies on all of the major islands of Hawaii, so inter-island car rentals can be made easy.
 They also do not require a credit card when making a reservation.
 This saves you the risk of inputting your confidential financial information over the Internet.

 • Another thing we like about this company is its easy-to-use reliable website.
 They keep it regularly updated with the best deals for car rentals in Maui, Hawaii.

 This is a really good and often asked question.
 The answer depends largely on what you plan on doing and with whom.

 For those on a budget, grab an economy car.
 Most economy cars fit at least 4 people and will get you around just fine.
 With gas prices being some of the highest in the Nation, it’s not a bad idea to rent an economy car while in Hawaii.

 Larger families or multi-couple travelers may want to rent an SUV or minivan while in Maui.
 Renting a larger car can also cut down on costs when you consider having to rent two smaller cars.
 Groups that visit Hawaii often travel around the island together anyway.

 Those of you that want more comfort while driving our island’s scenic coastlines may opt for a luxury car.
 When taking bumpy roads, you’ll especially appreciate a luxury car rental.